tansey-lab/bayestme/docs/command_line_interface.rst

                             Use the top N genes with the highest spatial variance.
       --spot-threshold SPOT_THRESHOLD
                             Filter genes appearing in greater than the provided threshold of tissue spots.
+      --expression-truth EXPRESSION_TRUTH
+                            Filter out genes not found in the expression truth dataset.

 Bleeding Correction
 -------------------